liorp/liorp.github.io/_posts/2022-01-20-hyperreals.md

   - hyperreal
 ---

+When taking an infinitely small trip lasts forever
+{: .page__subtitle}

 I love books.
 And I also love math.
 That's probably why I couldn't lay my hands off a book named "When Einstein Walked With Gödel: Excursions to the Edge of Thought" by Jim Holt.
 The book is a collection of essays on many diverse themes such as science and philosophy; it also explores the works of prominent scientists such as Einstein and Turing.